LabW0lf/PianoReader/PIANOREADER/DevNotes/entry_1.md

 - holds a method that if called, outputs all available midi devices along with all the additional details
 - cannot be instantiated from outside

 Responsible for finding connected, detected and available midi devices.
+It also sorts out devices that do not possess transmitters which are essential for getting data.

 #### created class MENU
 - uses the [javax.swing package](https://docs.oracle.com/javase/8/docs/api/javax/swing/package-summary.html)